GLOBAL ACTION ON CLIMATE More Sustainability News

 Along with featuring the world's GREENEST CITIES, GCT also features the latest global trends in sustainability.
 Gain insight into the latest global progress on climate goals made at the Paris Climate Accord.
 See Green City Times' 10+ point plan for successful climate change mitigation to reduce global greenhouse gas emissions (GHGs).

-Global temperature rise this century should be held to well below 2°C above pre-industrial levels.
-The entire world needs to aim for a 50% reduction of GHGs this decade, and again the following decade, in order to put the world on the path to net zero GHGs (carbon neutrality) by 2050.
-GHGs already in the atmosphere simultaneously need to be sequestered (using the techniques described below).
+Global temperature rise this century should be held to well below 2°C above pre-industrial levels, and ideally to 1.5°C. The entire world needs to aim for a 50% reduction of GHGs this decade, and again the following decade, in order to put the world on the path to net zero GHGs (carbon neutrality) by 2050.
+CO2 already in the atmosphere also needs to be sequestered (using the techniques described below, after mitigation strategies).

-The most significant, cost-efficient, technological climate mitigation pathways, readily available today at a large enough scale to be effective solutions to global warming immediately upon mass deployment are solar, wind (and other renewables), energy storage and energy efficiency technologies, and electric vehicles.
-Renewable energy, energy storage, and energy efficiency must be implemented on a large enough scale globally to be effective from a global climate standpoint - see GCT's 10+ Point Plan for Climate Mitigation.
+Renewable energy, energy storage, energy efficiency, and other readily available sustainable technologies, must be implemented on a large enough scale globally to be effective from a global climate standpoint - see GCT's 10+ Point Plan for Climate Mitigation.

 Reducing global GHGs entails the global clean energy transition from a fossil fuel based economy to an economy based on renewable energy.
 However, a successful energy transition also involves other proactive clean energy measures.
 Key among these measures are increased electrification and energy efficiency technologies for multiple sectors of the urban economy.
 The global energy transition requires cities to electrify everything - transportation, buildings; every urban economic sector.

-Successful global climate action will be achieved - when electrification and decarbonization of ALL urban economic sectors is pursued as expeditiously as possible worldwide.
+Successful global climate action WILL be achieved - when electrification and decarbonization of ALL urban economic sectors are pursued as expeditiously as possible worldwide.

 Green City Times details global low carbon energy transition pathways, as well as zero emissions energy strategies (such as mass global deployment of solar, wind, and energy storage technologies).
 Worldwide, many different low carbon pathways are needed, in addition to strategies to sequester carbon already in the planet's atmosphere, in order to achieve carbon neutrality (with the target of net zero emissions globally by 2050).